tangrams/vbo-convert/README.md

 A few ways to convert [Tangram](https://github.com/tangram-map/tangram) VBOs to 3D file formats.

-These scripts assume that you have exported a tile's VBO, which can be as simple as executing following javascript:
+These scripts assume that you have exported a tile's VBO.
+To do this, first identify the tile in question – Tangram provides a overlay of tile-sized divs for reference which are named according to their respective tile, and these can be identified through "inspect element" or similar methods.
+Once the tile name is found, the raw data export can be as simple as executing the following javascript:

-`copy(scene.tiles["19292/24640/16"].gl_geometry.water.vertex_data)`
+`copy(Array.prototype.slice.apply(scene.tiles["38602/49261/17"].gl_geometry.polygons.vertex_data))`

 ...then pasting the clipboard contents into a new text file.
-The result must then be trimmed of brackets and line numbers to produce a list of values as seen in the `tile_verts` file.
+The result must then be trimmed of punctuation and white space to produce a plain list of values, one per line, as seen in the `tile_verts` file.

 ### usage